Daemonite/material/docs/4.5/material/lists.md

       Material Components for the web: List</a>
 </div>

-In order not to break Bootstrap's `list-group-items`, Material keeps default `display: block` for these items.
+In order not to break Bootstrap's `list-group-items`, Material UI keeps default `display: block` for these items.

 **NB.
 To append a button in the lists, HTML doesn't allow to nest buttons or link elements**.
 Use HTML list `<li>` instead.
+The counterpart is that `<li>` don't keep the `:focus` styling after clicking.

 ## One-line lists